ShabbirK/Bank-Management/README.md

 # Bank Management
 This is my first class project, in fact my first programming project.
-I made it in Fall 2015 for *CSE 115 (Programming Language I)* at NSU.
+I made it using **C** in Fall 2015 for *CSE 115 (Programming Language I)* at NSU.

 It is a command line bank account management software.
 It depends on two **.txt** files-